subbuguru/chat-app/README.md

 # Flutter Firebase Chat App
 A real-time messaging application that uses Firebase for backend services.
-Supports essential features such as email authentication, user profiles, friend systems, and one-on-one chat functionalities including time stamps and image sending capabilities.
-Currently only android has been tested.
+Supports email authentication, user profiles, friend systems, and one-on-one chat functionalities including time stamps and image sending.

 ## Why I Built This

-I built this project as my first hands-on experience with both Flutter and Firebase.
-It saw limited use testing between a few family members and friends.
+I built this project as my first hands-on experience with both Flutter and Firebase and tested it with family and friends!

 ## Screenshots